parking-data-standards/apds2netex/README.md

 }

 ```
-Plase take notice of the fact that the times specified are relative to each other (`relativeTimes`) and hence accumulate, so does the value.
+Please note, the times specified are relative to each other (`relativeTimes`) and hence are add-ons and accumulate, so does the (monetary) value.

 #### RightSpecification
 A _RightSpecification_ referencing the  _RateTable_ above then specifies applicability of and eligibility for it.
+Note the RateTable ID is "0376c349-ed20-4f6f-9551-1a82f9f5f734"

 ``` json
 {